Alphabet’s Loon launches its first commercial service as balloons take flight over Kenya

 Alphabet’s long-gestating Loon project reached a major milestone today when the company officially launched its first-ever commercial service as its balloons took flight over Kenya.
 Loon, which uses weather balloons to deliver internet connectivity to remote areas, launched balloons over Kenya as part of a partnership with Telkom Kenya.

 The achievement is a noteworthy step for Alphabet, which has often talked in grandiose terms about developing “moonshots” but has struggled to turn projects like autonomous vehicles into commercial products.
-In this case, the Loon breakthrough is also a significant symbolic victory for long-term efforts by companies like Alphabet and Facebook to develop a mixture of balloons and drones that would extend internet connectivity to remote populations.
+In this case, the Loon breakthrough is also a significant symbolic victory for companies like Alphabet and Facebook’s efforts to extend internet connectivity to remote populations via a mixture of balloons and drones.

-Originally dubbed Project Loon, it began as an experiment at Google back in 2011 and gradually evolved before being spun out into a standalone company.
+Originally dubbed Project Loon, Loon began as an experiment at Google back in 2011 and gradually evolved before being spun out into a standalone company.
 In early 2009, Loon created an advisory board of telecom insiders in an effort to accelerate its commercial ambitions.

 Using balloons that travel 20km above the sea, Loon is able to network a constellation of balloons using algorithms that track their movements and distance to maintain delivery of internet connections.